puzzle/ops-techlab-rancher/labs/21_provision.md

 You can now use the show `docker run...` command to add your nodes to the Kubernetes Cluster.

-Login into your `userX-k8snode[1-3]` VMs and execute the docker command on each VM.
+Login into your `userX-k8snode[1-2]` VMs and execute the docker command on each VM.
+Don't add `userX-k8snode3` yet, as we wanna add this node later.

 Your cluster is now beeing provisioned.
 Observe the Messages show in the Rancher Control Plane webgui and wait until you cluster is fully ready.